 If there’s one part of Paris that will keep you coming back for more, it’s gotta be Saint-Germain-des-Prés.
 Cool Parisian chic, abundant cafes, delicious bistros, artsy pastry shops and what might be the nicest park in the world – spending a day Saint-Germain-des-Prés is a real no brainer.
 So if you’re looking to experience Paris at its best, you’ve come to the right place.

-In my three month visit to Paris, I especially came to admire that Paris is a city that’s made for living in it and there’s no better place to experience this than with exploring Saint Germain – that is, if you can afford living here.
+Paris is a city that’s made for living in it and there’s no better place to experience this than with exploring Saint Germain – that is if you can afford living here.
 Located in the 6th arrondissement (district), this large chunk of town feels very small and always teeming with life.
 Designer bags hosting designer dogs are quite the norm around here and having one espresso after another, as you hop from one sunny cafe terrasse to another, is not unusual.

 Don’t forget to look around you at the classic Parisian apartments, this is as good as it gets.
 But all that chic comes with a price so don’t come searching for bargains.
 There is one thing that is free in Paris and that is to experience its beauty by walking its streets.
 So get your walking shoes on ‘cause we’re about to make good use of them!

 There are loads of things to do, eat, and see in Saint Germain.
 I will do my best to cover the highlights as well as my secret tips.
 This Saint Germain itinerary is a bit long but you can skip through the sections based on what you like and use the map to help you get oriented.
 There’s even a secret bonus tip to those who make it to the end of the itinerary!